 Shrewsbury House was founded by masters from Shrewsbury School in 1903.
 Its history is inextricably linked with that of the surrounding area and Everton has undergone huge changes over the years.
 From being farmland and heath 200 years ago, it developed rapidly in the 1800s to become dominated by impressive mansions.
 It then became one of the most densely populated working class areas in Britain from the late 1800s into the 1960s.
-Large scale slum clearances and building of high rise blocks in the 1960s, dramatically changed its skyline.
-Demolition of these high rise blocks and construction of Everton Park in the 1980s, radically altered the area yet again.
+Large scale slum clearances and building of high rise blocks in the 1960s dramatically changed its skyline.
+Demolition of these high rise blocks and the beginning of the construction of Everton Park in the late 1980s radically altered the area yet again.

 The group’s growing archive comes from numerous sources including the Liverpool Records Office and specialist collections, but many of the real treasures are donated photos that capture things like the 1960s slum clearance programme.